Divorce laws and their interpretation can be incredibly complex and require the assistance of an experienced and knowledgeable divorce attorney.

 Important divorce laws to be aware of include:

-- Child custody – the law requires that the allocation of parental rights and responsibilities involving minor children of divorcing parents be based upon the “best interest” of the children.
-The Court considers a variety of factors in determining the children’s best interest including but not limited to the wishes of the child’s parents, the child’s wishes and concerns, the child’s interaction and interrelationship with each parent, the child’s adjustment to his/her home, school, and community, the mental and physical health of all persons involved in the situation, and any instances of child abuse, neglect or domestic violence.
+Child custody – The law requires that the allocation of parental rights and responsibilities involving minor children of divorcing parents be based upon the “best interest” of the children.
+The court considers a variety of factors in determining the children’s best interest, including but not limited to the wishes of the child’s parents, the child’s wishes and concerns, the child’s interaction and interrelationship with each parent, the child’s adjustment to their home, school, and community, the mental and physical health of all persons involved in the situation, and any instances of child abuse, neglect or domestic violence.

 For more information on divorce law or to better understand your rights, please contact Cincinnati divorce attorney John Heilbrun to schedule a consultation at one of our Cincinnati offices today.
-Serving surrounding communities in Hamilton County, Clermont County and Warren County.
+We serve surrounding communities in Hamilton County, Clermont County and Warren County.